SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/URD.md

 The scope of this document covers the functional and non-functional requirements of the Apple TV+ streaming service, focusing on defining what the system should do (functional requirements) and how it should perform (non-functional requirements).

-### 1.4 Definitions, Acronyms, and Abbreviations

-Refer to the glossary section for definitions of key terms and acronyms used throughout this document.

 ## 2. Stakeholders

 ### 2.1 Description